 John Casey explores the difficulties of defining and translating flash fiction in the fourth essay in Clare Sullivan’s Approaching Translation series.

 Jordan Hall explores video game localization in the third essay in Clare Sullivan’s Approaching Translation series.

 Heather Campbell-Speltz explores the ethics of literary translation.

 molossus contributing editor Clare Sullivan, Associate Professor of Spanish and Director of the Graduate Translation Certificate at University of Louisville, is guest-editing a series of reflections on literary translation written by participants in her translation workshop at UL.
 Here is the first, by Lucía Aja López.

-Sudeep Sen presents poems by Cathryn Hankla, author of Last Exposures.
+Sudeep Sen presents prose by Sheri Reynolds, author of The Rapture of Canaan.